realmaster42/EverybodyEditsProtocol/README.md

 > The player's identifier.

 ### <a id="rm-liked">"liked"</a>
-Occurs when you successfully liked the world.
+Occurs when you liked the world.

 ### <a id="rm-lobbyPreviewEnabled">"lobbyPreviewEnabled"</a>
-Occurs when lobby preview is enabled or disabled.
+Occurs when lobby preview is toggled.

 `[0] Boolean` Enabled
 > Value indicating whether the lobby preview is now enabled.